CORVID WEBSITE PRIVACY STATEMENT

 We use your personal data to inform you about our services, products and investment opportunities only in line with applicable laws and regulations.
 However, we do respect your right to ask us not to do this.

-We do not sell personal information to other organisations.
+We do not sell personal information to other organizations.

 Laws and rules regarding the use of personal information may vary by jurisdiction.
 Corvid complies with applicable laws and rules as apply in Ireland.